 Traveling to South Africa and flying to Johannesburg?
 Don't let high roaming charges or slow overseas data plans ruin your trip.
-Let me show you the best ways to stay connected when traveling to South Africa.
-This is a complete guide with all the info you need to know for buying a sim card at Johannesburg Airport with up to date prices as per July 2022, where to buy a sim card, best 4G/5G network, my recommendation, a vlog about my experiences and even info about international and e-sim cards for South Africa.
+Let me show you the best ways to stay connected when traveling to Johannesburg.
+This is a complete guide with all the info you need to know for buying a sim card for South Africa at Johannesburg Airport with up to date prices as per May 2023, where to buy a sim card, my recommendation, a vlog about my arrival and experiences and even info about international and e-sim cards for South Africa.

-Why buying a prepaid South Africa sim card
+Why buying a prepaid sim card for South Africa

 I don’t recommend you relying on WiFi as this is Africa and things do not work like back home.
 Most upscale places in South Africa have good and reliable WiFi, but even then… keep in mind that public WiFi is through an unsecured network.